indeedeng/imhotep/docs/troubleshooting.md

 ####Avoid using DISTINCT for large queries
 Don’t use distinct() as a metric with a large amount of data if you are using the **group by** filter with a large amount of data.

-#### RAM and performance
+#### Heap memory size
-The number of data IQL can handle depends to a large extent on the amount of RAM allocated to IQL.
+The number of rows IQL can return on non-streaming queries depends on the heap size allocated to IQL.